 This is not a cohesive list, as relationship dynamics are a result of a lifetime of lived experiences.
 Just know that it is possible to change an unhealthy relationship dynamic to a healthy one.

 To change your relationship dynamic from unhealthy to healthy, you first have to become aware of what type of relationship dynamic you have.
-Take stock of the patterns you see and bring them up to your partner.
+Have awareness of the patterns you see and bring them up to your partner.
 Discuss your thoughts and feelings surrounding your behavior.
 Once you’ve identified the root cause, you can begin to heal.

 1. Treat each other with love: Unhealthy relationship dynamics are often rooted in wanting power in order to feel safe.
 Set aside this desire and instead reach out with love and kindness.
 It can be scary to put down the pursuit of power in a relationship, but doing so will help you react with love, not fear.